 Causing Death by Dangerous Driving

 Causing death by dangerous driving is the most serious road traffic offence.
-In very sad circumstances, where someone has died, it is common for the police to consider charges of causing death by dangerous driving.
+In very sad circumstances, where someone has died, it is common for the police to charge a driver with causing death by dangerous driving.

 How we help

 If you are charged with a serious offence and have a defence, we will advise you on it.
 It is not uncommon for these offences to be overcharged, and if we believe this is the case, we will strive to persuade the prosecution to reduce or discontinue the charge.

 We work with specialist motoring offence barristers who will represent you at the Crown Court.
 You will have the best chance of defending your case successfully.
 If a guilty plea is appropriate, we will prepare strong mitigation to reduce your sentence.

 If you would like to know more please contact us today.

 - We can represent you at an interview at the police station for causing death by dangerous driving.

 - We can write to the police to ask them to withdraw or reduce the charge.

 - We can advise you on your plea.